This website makes money through affiliate commissions. This means we may be compensated if you click links on this page

 The best star tracker for astrophotography that we recommend is the iOptron SkyGuider Pro.
 It provides the best combination of ease of use, effectiveness and affordability that most will be looking for in a star tracker camera mount.

 There are some great contenders fighting for the best star tracker crown and we explore the pros and cons of each below.

 Last update on 2021-02-25 / Affiliate links / Images from Amazon Product Advertising API

 We rank the iOptron SkyGuider Pro as the best star tracker overall.

-It’s effective as an astrophotography tool, allowing you to capture shots for minutes, rather than seconds.
+It’s effective as an astrophotography tool, allowing you to capture shots of stars for minutes, rather than seconds.

 It’s small and portable, which is needed from a piece of equipment you are going to take out with you on dark sky sessions away from bright lights.